i18next/i18next-parser/docs/migration.md

 # Migrating from `8.x` to `9.x`

 ## Breaking changes

 - Support for the `VueLexer` has been dropped as it creates compatibility problems when trying to parse Vue3 code bases.
 You must remove any references to `VueLexer` in your configuration files.
 For Vue3, you can simply use `JavascriptLexer` instead.
+- Support for Node 16 is dropped.
+Node 18, 20 and 22 are supported.

 # Migrating from `7.x` to `8.x`